alexvanzyl/python-aioarango/docs/overview.rst

 Getting Started
 ---------------

-Here is an example showing how **aioarango** client can be used:
+Here is an example showing how **python_aioarango** client can be used:

 .. testcode::

-    from aioarango import ArangoClient
+    from python_aioarango import ArangoClient

     # Initialize the ArangoDB client.
     client = ArangoClient(hosts='http://localhost:8529')